Creating an MLA Bibliography

 MLA bibliography formatting guidelines

-- Your MLA bibliography should begin on a separate page at the end of your essay.
+- Your MLA Works Cited (and Works Consulted or Additional Resources pages) should begin on a separate page or pages at the end of your essay.

-- Include the same header (including your last name and the page number) in the top right corner on your bibliography page as the rest of your essay.
+- Include the same header (including your last name and the page number) in the top right corner, just like you did on rest of your essay.

 - One-inch margins.

 - Title the page Works Cited (no italicization or quotation marks) unless otherwise instructed.
 Center the title.
-The top of your bibliography should look like this:
+The top should look like this:

 - Only center the Works Cited title; all citations should be left-justified.